-Equation 6 predicts that when the hit rate and the false alarm rate are transformed from probabilities into z-scores, the ROC will be a straight line.
-The z-score transformation from probability is made using the Gaussian quantile function (see Appendix I) or from tables that are in every statistics textbook.
+Equation 6 predicts that when the hit rate and the false alarm rate are transformed from probabilities into quantile scores (z-scores), the ROC will be a straight line.
+The z-score transformation of probabilities is made using the Gaussian quantile function (see Appendix I) or from tables that are in every statistics textbook.
 Some scientific calculators can compute the transformation.
-Short computer subroutines based on published algorithms are also available (Press, Teukolsky, Vetterling, & Flannery, 2002; Zelen & Severo, 1964).
-These routines are built into many spread sheet and graphing programs.
-The ROC predicted by signal detection theory is shown in the left panel of Figure 5, along with the observed data from the previous figures.
-The actual data are fit quite well by a straight line.
+Short computer subroutines based on published algorithms are also available (Press, Teukolsky, Vetterling, & Flannery, 2007; Zelen & Severo, 1964).
+These routines are built into many spreadsheet and graphing programs.
+The z-score ROC predicted by signal detection theory is shown in the left panel of Figure 5, along with the observed data from the previous figures.
+The observed data are fit quite well by a straight line.
 The right panel of Figure 5 shows the four ROCs from Figure 4.
 As the mean of the signal distribution moves farther from the noise distribution the z-score ROC moves farther away from the positive diagonal.